 Drop-in sinks, also called self-rimming or top-mount, are the most commonly used type of kitchen sink.
 The sink basin drops straight into the countertop cut-out on installation, with its perimeter lip holding everything in place.
 There are metal clips under the countertop and silicon caulk beads under the sink edge for security purposes.
-You may find this type of sink more useful for new kitchen installation than its competitor because it comes in a wide range of styles and easy to install.
+You may find this type of sink more useful for new kitchen installation than its competitor because it comes in a wide range of styles and is easy to install.

 The self-rimming style is what most people are used to seeing for a long time now.
 The drop-in sink’s traditional appearance makes it fit right into any countertop, regardless of your kitchen style.
 This is because most kitchen experts have been using drop-in sinks for the longest time, and they make every countertop similarly to fit this type of sink.
 However, the only downside is that drop-in sinks are not suitable for luxury countertops where you may not want to cover the edges with a sink.

 Depending on how you want your kitchen to appear, there is always something for you from this class.
 This type of sinks’ popularity means that manufacturers give enough options in terms of materials, styles, and colors.
 Therefore, if you dream of having a cherry red kitchen, you will easily find it in the drop-in design.